 No audition is required for the Terry Knickerbocker Studio.
 For more information on the application process, please see below, or contact the Administration.

 To be considered for any courses or workshops at the Terry Knickerbocker Studio, you must submit an official application through the website.
 Depending on the course of interest, once your application has been received, the Administration will contact you with enrollment details or arrange an interview at the Studio.

 All applicants are required to read Sanford Meisner’s book On Acting prior to their interview.
 All Master Class, Intro to Meisner, and Summer Intensive applicants will interview with the Studio Manager.
 Students will be made aware of their acceptance at the time of the interview.

-All Conservatory applicants will interview first with the Studio Manager, and should they prove to be an eligible candidate, will then interview with Terry Knickerbocker.
+All Summer and Two-Year Conservatory applicants will interview first with the Studio Manager, and if it seems like a good fit, will then interview with Terry Knickerbocker.
 Conservatory applicants will be made aware of their acceptance at the time of their meeting with Terry.

 All Third Year applicants will interview first with the Studio Manager, and should they prove to be an eligible candidate, will then interview with Alberto Bonilla.

 Once an acceptance has been granted, the student will have up to one week to make a deposit and secure their space in their program.
 After one week, if a deposit hasn’t been made, that spot in class will be open to other applicants and the student runs the risk of losing their spot.

 Terry Knickerbocker has a very busy schedule.
 Meetings will only be scheduled with Terry once you have spoken with the Studio Manager, and if time permits.